Can I File an Unemployment Claim in Florida?

 - must be able and eligible for full-time work

 Within a week of being unemployed, you want to submit a claim on CONNECT.
-To submit a claim, the State of Florida advises that you should have the following ready:
+To file an unemployment claim, the State of Florida advises that you should have the following ready:

 - Social Security number